modin-project/modin/docs/flow/modin/experimental/core/execution/native/implementations/hdk_on_native/index.rst

 with imported tables hold corresponding table names used to refer to them in queries.

-HDK executes queries in the HDK-specific IR format.
-In Modin we don't generate SQL queries, but use relation algebra JSON format instead.
-This format is translated into HDK IR, that is executed by HDK.
-Optionally, the Apache Calcite framework could be used, to convert SQL queries into the relation algebra JSON format.
-Also, the Calcite framework is used for the queries optimization.
-HDK provides a wrapper around the Apache Calcite framework - :py:class:`~pyhdk.sql.Calcite`.
+HDK executes queries expressed in HDK-specific intermediate representation (IR) format.
+It also provides components to translate SQL queries to relational algebra JSON format which can be later optimized and translated to HDK IR.
+Modin generates queries in relational algebra JSON format.
+These queries are optionally optimized with Apache Calcite based optimizer provided by HDK (:py:class:`~pyhdk.sql.Calcite`) and then executed.

 Operations used by Calcite in its intermediate representation are implemented in classes derived from